The Story Behind Voortrekker Shetland

 Some weeks later after their arrival, the final piece of setting up camp Voortrekker arrived, the containers!
 Whatever the weather the caravan and camp became their home for approximately 4 years whilst building.

 What astounds me most is that Piet, almost singlehandedly built Voortrekker.
 Acquiring recycled timber from a local converted church, Piet built the internal doors, windowsills and cupboards.
 Furthermore, they recycled roof slates for wall tiles and installed an efficient underfloor heating system.
 Even more impressive is part of the heating system, which is a Rayburn stove that is over fifty years old.
 Piet configured all this coupled with an air source pump into the plumbing and heating of the house.

 What a remarkable achievement, working come, snow, gales or sunshine, and a testament to both Piet's origins and ingenuity.
 Consequently, not only did he build their home, but the basis of a first class tourist facility.
 It was built after gathering an understanding of all the trades involved and by showing great resourcefulness and craftsmanship.
 A superb and beautiful base from which to enjoy what Shetland has to offer.

 Finally, at the end of 2016, the house was signed off and the next part of their journey began.

 Voortekker Shetland is positioned with a stunning, infinity view of the sea, overlooking old crofts.
 Amongst the sheep in the surrounding crofts the property and home is shared with two peerie Chorkies, (Nina & Sandy) and part-time Bischon (Louis Armstrong).
-Out in the fields below you'll find Tom and Jerry (two whimsical goats), Frikkie (the non ram) and 17 of their own sheep.
+Out in the fields below you'll find Tom and Jerry (two whimsical goats), Mickey (cade ram, mates with the goats), Minnie (cade ewe) and plenty other sheep.
 All part and parcel of the story.